DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/DrawingLayers/DL-drawing-layers-user-guide.md

 ## Overview

 Drawing Layers provides a powerful spreadsheet-format interface for editing layer data and layer states.
-The tool features two main tabs (Active Layers and Layer States) and allows you to manage your layer and state data efficiently using a familiar spreadsheet interface, complete with formula features, and enables seamless export and import of data to Excel for external editing.
+The tool features two main tabs (Active Layers and Layer States) and allows you to manage your layer and state data efficiently using a familiar spreadsheet interface, complete with formula features, and enables export and import data to Excel for external editing.

 **Key Features:**
-- **Two-Tab Structure** - Active Layers and Layer States tabs
+- **Active Layers and Layer States** - Handles Active Layers and Layer States data
-- **Spreadsheet Interface** - Direct data editing with Excel-like formula support
+- **Spreadsheet Interface** - Direct data editing in spreadsheet interface with Excel like formula support
 - **Formula Capabilities** - Concatenate columns, add prefixes, expand formulas
-- **Change Highlighting** - Color background highlighting for modified values
 - **Excel Export/Import** - Export to Excel and import with change detection
 - **Layer State Management** - Edit layer states and properties
-- **Bulk Operations** - Apply changes to multiple layers simultaneously
-- **Reset Functionality** - Undo changes before confirming

 ## Getting Started